autopawn/dc2/README.md

     D(A,B) = sum_j |d(A,j)-d(B,j)|
     ```
     Uses the distance to the clients as a vector which is compared, its cost is O(m) (number of clients) so may be good for problems with very large solutions.

+## Local search

+The local searches are performed using Whitaker's fast swap heuristic.